Can You Be Prosecuted for Causing Someone’s Suicide in California?

 Suicide is the act of taking your own life.
 California’s laws do not criminalize suicide.
 The End of Life Option Act allows someone to take his or her life with prescribed medications.

 However, a California statute makes it illegal for someone to encourage or help another person commit suicide.
 A conviction under this statute is a felony offense that could result in up to three years in prison and a fine of up to $10,000.
+These cases are usually complex which is why we recommend contacting an experienced Los Angeles criminal defense lawyer near you right away.

 Assisted Suicide as a Crime in California